 A study comparing LCD to an E-ink Screen shows that E-Ink screens did not aggravate symptoms and was a more enjoyable experience for suffers.
 Users from this study state that they would purchase an E-ink product to reduce symptoms if the cost was reasonable.
 As technology progresses, e-ink screens are being released with smoother transitions and high resolutions.

 The reason E-ink screens don’t aggravate symptoms compared to LCD screens for individuals with TBI’s is due to the fact that LCD screens intense contrast and refresh rate of the screen overwhelm the brain.

 Development and Testing

 As a very hands-on individual, this exploration occurred through a lot of cardboard models and quick 3D prints.
 I printed various amount of buttons and analog inputs, such as sliders and knobs, allowing me to explore a vast array of possibilities very quickly and start figuring out what seemed to work.
-I was also able to use these models to get feedback from various individuals and professionals.
+I used these models to get feedback from various individuals and professionals.

 The various pictures show models created to explore interface, form, size, and perform user testing.
 The results of these tests dictated the final size, interface, and form.
 This is a brief overview of all the models that were created throughout the semester.

 A brief demonstration of one of the models used to perform user testing for the user interface.
 Using Adobe XD I was able to implement voice commands and realistic gesture controls.